Substance Abuse Resources

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 The first step on the road to recovery is detoxification.
 This is hard to do by yourself.
 It can even be dangerous to undertake on your own.
 Sometimes you need medical assistance through withdrawal symptoms, especially if you are detoxing from benzodiazepines, opiates, alcohol or other substances.
-The good thing about a detox center is that they will provide you with this monitoring by healthcare professionals.
+The good thing about Washington detox centers is that they will provide you with this monitoring by healthcare professionals.

 The bad thing about detox centers, however, is that they do not provide patients with the necessary treatment programs that treat all of the psychological, mental, emotional and spiritual aspects of an addiction.
 They only treat the physical side of the addiction.
 Many people choose a national treatment center like The Recovery Village for this reason.
 At The Recovery Village, patients go straight from detox into an inpatient treatment program, which is the most effective way to detox.